Hevea brasiliensis: Latex tapping

 "Spiral tapping of Hevea brasiliensis."
 Photograph circa 1911, taken in Brazil.

 The rubber tree takes between seven and ten years to deliver the first harvest.
 Harvesters make incisions across the latex vessels, just deep enough to tap the vessels without harming the tree's growth, and the latex is collected in small buckets.
 This process is known as rubber tapping.
 Latex production is highly variable from tree to tree and across clone types.

 Wood harvesting

 As latex production declines with age, rubber trees are generally felled when they reach the age of 25 to 30 years.
 The earlier practice was to burn the trees, but in recent decades, the wood has been harvested for furniture making.

 History

 The South American rubber tree grew only in the Amazon rainforest, and increasing demand and the discovery of the vulcanization procedure in 1839 led to the rubber boom in that region, enriching the cities of Belém, Santarém, and Manaus in Brazil and Iquitos, Peru, from 1840 to 1913.
 In Brazil, before the name was changed to 'Seringueira' the initial name of the plant was 'pará rubber tree', derived from the name of the province of Grão-Pará.
 In Peru, the tree was called 'árbol del caucho', and the latex extracted from it was called 'caucho'.
 The tree was used to obtain rubber by the natives who inhabited its geographical distribution.
-The Olmec people of Mesoamerica extracted and produced similar forms of primitive rubber from analogous latex-producing trees such as Castilla elastica as early as 3,600 years ago.
+The Olmec people of Mesoamerica extracted and produced similar forms of rubber from analogous latex-producing trees such as Castilla elastica as early as 3,600 years ago.
 The rubber was used, among other things, to make the balls used in the Mesoamerican ballgame.
 Early attempts were made in 1873 to grow H. brasiliensis outside Brazil.
 After some effort, 12 seedlings were germinated at the Royal Botanic Gardens, Kew.
 These were sent to India for cultivation, but died.
 A second attempt was then made, some 70,000 seeds being smuggled to Kew in 1875, by Henry Wickham, in the service of the British Empire.
 About four percent of these germinated, and in 1876, about 2,000 seedlings were sent, in Wardian cases, to Ceylon (modern day Sri Lanka) and 22 were sent to the botanic gardens in Singapore.